Trump knew he lost election but he pushed ‘nuts’ fraud claims anyway

 None of what they alleged was true.

-One Trump campaign attorney, Eric Herschmann, described his assessment of the claims put forth by Mr Giuliani and Ms Powell in particularly blunt terms.
+One deputy White House counsel for the Trump administration, Eric Herschmann, described his assessment of the claims put forth by Mr Giuliani and Ms Powell in particularly blunt terms.

 “What they were proposing I thought was nuts.
 The theory was also completely nuts, right?
 A combination of Italians, Germans, different things that were floating around as to who was involved,” he said.

-Despite the reservations of the Trump campaign’s original legal team, Mr Giuliani continued to press the false fraud claims in multiple lawsuits, including a late 2020 appearance in a Pennsylvania courtroom, his first in decades.
-But he was unsuccessful in persuading any judge to take the claims seriously, and in 2021 a New York State court suspended his law license for making repeated false statements in court.
+Despite the reservations of the Trump campaign’s original legal team, Mr Giuliani continued to press the false fraud claims in multiple lawsuits, including a late 2020 appearance in a Pennsylvania court room, his first in decades.
+But he was unsuccessful in persuading any judge to take the claims seriously, and in 2021 a New York State court suspended his law licence for making repeated false statements in court.

 Mr Giuliani, who has also given evidence before the select committee in a taped deposition, addressed the characterisation of him as being drunk on election night during a Monday appearance on ex-Trump adviser Steve Bannon’s War Room podcast.